stuckinsnow/neovim-config/README.md

 # 💤 LazyVim Config

-I have changed the plugins I use, but have kept the old ones as they're a bit opinionated.
-You may prefer to use neo-tree and telescope, for example.
-These are still in the config files but have been set to enabled = false.
+I'm new to Lua, so don't trust some of the more complicated files, but maybe it can give you some inspiration if you're new.
+Some of the plugins are disabled, but I kept the config files for them as it's an opinionated choice.
+For example, You may prefer to use neo-tree and telescope.
+Find the line that says `enabled = false`.

 ## UI config